mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).**

-(Transcriber’s Note: Although Katagiri Roshi uses the word *impure* in this talk, starting in Talk 3 he uses *not pure*.
-In some – but not all – cases where he says *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West, or *not-pure*, which may carry a different sense altogether, which he discusses further in Talk 3.)

 ### Part 1

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321a.mp3" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>